This page was most recently updated on May 8th, 2025

 SECTION 5.04 Informal Actions of Members

-Any action required by law to be taken at a meeting of the members, or any action that may be taken at a meeting of the members, may be taken without a meeting if a consent in writing, setting forth the action so taken, is signed by all (100 percent) the active members entitled to vote with respect to the subject matter thereof.
+Any action required by law to be taken at a meeting of the members, or any action that may be taken at a meeting of the members, may be taken without a meeting if written consent, setting forth the action so taken, is signed by all (100 percent) the active members entitled to vote with respect to the subject matter thereof.

 SECTION 5.05 Quorum

-A quorum shall be defined as twenty-five (25) percent of the active membership eligible to vote at a general membership meeting or at the annual meeting.
+A quorum shall be defined as twenty-five (25) percent of the active membership eligible to vote at a general or annual membership meeting.
 If a quorum is not present at any meeting of members, the majority of members present may adjourn the meeting without further notice.

 SECTION 5.06 Proxies and Voting by Mail.